Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 AGAIN Kiooeht for StSLib (https://github.com/kiooeht/StSLib), because it helps a lot for modding :)

-Nafen, from the Slay The Spire Discord's modding channel, for helping with the description of the Handcuffs' effect.

-Lots of people from the Slay The Spire Discord's modding channel for pointing stuff from this mod to improve/polish/buff/nerf, check the "suggestion from discord" tag in the Issues to see specifics.
+The-Evil-Pickle, for the [Replay The Spire](https://github.com/The-Evil-Pickle/Replay-the-Spire) save/load code, it was the basis of the one used at this mod.

 Thiago, for helping with finding some bugs in the 0.6.* versions.

+Charles, for moral support and some criticism.

 Discord's bulbamaster#5216 for testing the 0.9 version.

+Discord's AvangionQ#9279 for testing older versions.

+Lots of people from the Slay The Spire Discord's modding channel for pointing stuff from this mod to improve/polish/buff/nerf, check the "suggestion from discord" tag in the Issues to see specifics.

 STREET FIGHTER is a registered trademark of CAPCOM U.S.A., INC.